-In the recent New Jersey Appellate Division case of Filippelli v.
+The promise of a gift is a very tricky thing, in the recent New Jersey Appellate Division case of Filippelli v.
 Ingis regarding the proceeds of a decedent’s IRA funds, two siblings fought over $75,000 allegedly promised from one to the other.
 In Filippelli, an aunt chose to pass her IRA funds to her niece, excluding her nephew.
 After the aunt’s passing, the niece promised her brother half of the IRA despite no obligation to do so.
 While she allegedly worked out some tax concerns, the niece gave her brother $35,000 as a gesture of goodwill.
 As you may have guessed, the niece did not pay her brother any additional money and a lawsuit ensued.

-Generally, promises of a gift are not legally enforceable.
+Generally, the promise of a gift are not legally enforceable.
 This applies if someone promised to give you a gift upon their death, but never made it official in their Will, and now the administrator or beneficiary of that person’s estate is refusing to make good on the promise.
 It also applies here, where the gift is not related to a bequest or testamentary promise, but to an ordinary promise of a gift where the promisor has merely changed their mind.

 The first argument the nephew made was that there was a contract between him and his sister.
 To prove a contract exists, the plaintiff must prove that an offer was made, the offer was accepted, there was “consideration” or a bargained-for exchange of promises or performance and both parties performed or at least began to perform.
 The nephew argued that an invitation to meet and sign releases of legal claims in exchange for payment of the purported balance due constituted offer, acceptance, consideration, and partial performance.
 This could have been a winning argument, but the brother never actually attended the family meeting nor signed the prepared release.
 Even if he had gone to the meeting and signed the release in exchange for payment of the balance, it’s not clear he could have given any consideration—as he had no legal claims to release in the first place.
 After all, the promise to give some amount between $75,000 and $110,000 was merely that—a promise to give a gift.